Hawks in Michigan

 In spring and summer, you can see Broad-winged Hawks all over Michigan.
 But one of the coolest things for bird watchers is in the fall when these hawks migrate to South America.
 They travel in huge groups of thousands.
 Broad-winged hawks have dark brown bodies with light bellies that have stripes.

-7. Rough-Legged Hawk
+7. Rough-legged Hawk (Buteo lagopus)

 Rough-Legged Hawk